-aThe coefficients of variation for the reference points SEQ, SMAX, and SMSY were calculated as (97.5th percentile–2.5th percentile)/3.92/posterior median point estimate.
-If the posterior median is approximately normal, then the lower and upper bound of the 95% credibility are both ~1.96 × standard errors from the median point estimate.
+aThe coefficients of variation for the reference points SEQ, SMAX, and SMSY were calculated as (97.5th–2.5th percentile)/3.92/posterior median point estimate.
+If the posterior median is approximately normal, then the lower and upper bounds of the 95% credibility are both ~1.96 × standard errors from the median point estimate.

-Figure 1.– Point estimates (posterior median; solid line) and 95% credible intervals (shaded areas) of escapement (Figure A) and indices of escapement (Figure B and Figure C) from a state-space model of Chilkat Lake sockeye salmon, calendar years 1976–2022.
-Figure A is the observed (open circles) and modeled (solid line) DIDSON counts, Figure B is the observed (open circles) and modeled (solid line) weir counts, and Figure C is the observed (open circles) and modeled (solid line) mark–recapture estimates.
+Figure 1.–Observed counts and estimates (open circles), modeled estimates (posterior median; solid line), and 95% credible intervals (shaded areas) of escapement (DIDSON counts; Panel A) and indices of escapement (weir counts, Panel B; mark–recapture estimates, Panel C) from the state-space model of Chilkat Lake sockeye salmon, calendar years 1976–2022.

-Figure 2.– Point estimates (posterior medians; circles) and 95% credible intervals (shaded areas) of escapement, recruitment by brood year, total run abundance, Ricker productivity residuals by brood year, and harvest rates from a state-space model of Chilkat Lake sockeye salmon, 1976–2022.
-The dotted line in Figure C is a reference line.
-The posterior median of UMSY is plotted as a dashed horizontal reference line in Figure D.
+Figure 2.– Point estimates (posterior medians; circles) and 95% credible intervals (shaded areas) of escapement, recruitment by brood year, total run abundance, Ricker productivity residuals by brood year, and harvest rates from the state-space model of Chilkat Lake sockeye salmon, 1976–2022.
+The dotted line in Panel C is a reference line.
+The posterior median of UMSY is plotted as a dashed horizontal reference line in Panel D.

-Figure 3.– Plausible spawner-recruit relationships for Chilkat Lake sockeye salmon as derived from an age-structured state-space model fitted to abundance, harvest, and age data for brood years 1976–2018.
-Posterior medians of recruits and spawners are plotted as brood year labels with 95% credible intervals (open circles).
-The solid black circles are the six most recent years of data (brood years 2013–2018).
-The heavy dashed line is the Ricker relationship constructed from ln(α’) and β posterior medians with 90% and 95% credibility intervals (shaded areas).
+Figure 3.– Plausible spawner-recruit relationships for Chilkat Lake sockeye salmon as derived from the age-structured state-space model fitted to abundance, harvest, and age data for brood years 1976–2018.
+Posterior medians of recruits and spawners are plotted as open circles for brood years 1976–2012 and solid black circles for the six most recent years of data (brood years 2013–2018).
+The heavy dashed line is the Ricker relationship constructed from ln(α’) and β posterior medians with 90% and 95% credible intervals (shaded areas).
 Recruits replace spawners on the solid diagonal line.
 The vertical dotted (grey) line is the posterior median of SMSY.

 Figure 4.–Overfishing profiles (OFPs), optimal recruitment profiles (ORPs), and optimal yield profiles (OYPs) for Chilkat Lake sockeye salmon.
 OYPs and ORPs show probability that a specified spawning abundance will result in specified fractions (70%, 80%, and 90% line) of maximum sustained yield or maximum recruitment.
 OFPs show the probability that reducing escapement to a specified spawning abundance will result in less than specified fractions of maximum sustained yield.
 The shaded region shows the current biological escapement goal range of 70,000 to 150,000 spawners and the solid vertical line is the posterior median of spawning abundance at maximum sustained yield (SMSY) obtained from the state-space model.